Advice if you are a host living in Wales and sponsoring a person or family from Ukraine.

 This scheme draws on the enormous goodwill of the Welsh public.
 By becoming a sponsor or host, you have become a central part of a national effort driven by compassion.
 The Welsh Government, charities, faith groups, businesses, local authorities and communities are working together to make a success of this scheme and give people fleeing war a proper chance to build a new life in Wales.

 Under Homes for Ukraine, people living in Wales can directly sponsor Ukrainians to come to Wales.
 Sponsorship means supporting a visa application and committing to provide accommodation for at least 6 months.
 Hosting is the process of providing accommodation for Ukrainians (usually in your own home).
 Sponsors usually provide the initial accommodation placement for Ukrainians under the Homes for Ukraine scheme but Ukrainians may later be hosted by you in a secondary accommodation placement or subsequent placements.
-This guidance is for both sponsors and hosts.

 The Welsh Government’s Sanctuary website provides information about rights and entitlements for people coming from Ukraine.
 It is important that you make those you host aware of this website to help them to settle into Wales.
 You may also find this website helpful to aid you in answering queries about Wales from the individuals or family you are hosting.